 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Admission and funding are separate decisions.
 Not all admitted students are offered support.
 International applicants must secure a research assistantship, teaching assistantship, fellowship, or independent funding before admission is final.
-A portion of the top domestic applicants is invited to visit Madison in March.
 The funding for RAs comes from faculty research grants.
 Each professor decides on his or her own RA offers.
 Funded students are expected to maintain full time enrollment.
 See the program website for additional information.

 Minimum Graduate School Requirements